On the modeling of irreversibility by relaxator Liouville dynamics: Summary and discussion

 We derived a closed kinetic equation for the one-particle density operator (Eq.~(\ref{kin8})) as a special form of relaxator Liouville dynamics where one-particle degrees of freedom are the relevant ones.
 The origin of irreversible behavior can be identified via the relaxator (Eq.~(\ref{kin21})).

 For situations of current carrying stationary states in the presence of perturbing external fields we derived linear response expressions for dynamic susceptibilities (Eq.~\Eq{HJ1.10}).
 The derived susceptibilities coincide with Kubo's susceptibilities in a regime where the energy eigenstates of the unperturbed system have undetectable large lifetimes and the probing frequency is much larger than the typical level spacing.
 Despite the practically infinite lifetimes of energy eigenstates, the response can show an collective irreversible character as the spectrum of the system becomes dense relative to the frequency.
-The corresponding time scale of irreversibility, a decay time of correlations within the system, can be extracted from the susceptibility (Eq.~(\ref{fdt9})).
+The corresponding time scale of irreversibility, a decay time of correlations within the system, can be extracted from the susceptibility (Eq.~(\ref{fdt9})). {{} In the limit of separated system levels with finite life times the linear response susceptibility allows to extract lifetimes and level shifts (Eq.~(\ref{kvj.4})).}

 We identified Markov semi-group dynamics as limiting modelings of our more general relaxator Liouville dynamics (\Eq{markov2},\Eq{markov3}).